ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

         "VAR002": "VALUE",
     }

 Printing variables is optional.
-If the script does not print variables, it should print an empty hash or dictionary.
+If the script does not print variables, it should print an empty JSON object.

 .. _inventory_script_tuning: